keithlennox/roku-feed/README.md

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?

 ### TO DO

-- Search by complete, shedule.starts_at, schedule-ends_at, roku, state
-- Captions
 - Error handling
 - BC CMS API creds should be read only
-- Logging
-- Re-tries
-- Rate limiting
 - Handle multiple bc accounts
 - Handle multiple content types
-- Add series metadata to roku feed, pulling from ep 1 video only
 - Upload series image files and serve them
 - Add and populate BC custom fields
+- Add ability to manually trigger script on demand
 - Map all bc fields to Roku feed
-- Add ability to manually trigger script on demand.
+- Search by complete, shedule.starts_at, schedule-ends_at, roku, state
+- Captions
+- Logging
+- Re-tries
+- Rate limiting
+- Add series metadata to roku feed, pulling from ep 1 video only

 ### WHERE TO STORE SERIES INFO (* indicates chosen option)